superlinked/VectorHub/docs/articles/vector_search_based_recommender_system.md

 ORDER BY similarity DESC
 LIMIT :limit;
 ```

-This parameterized query does the following:
+This parameterized query (above) does the following:

 - It retrieves data from the "sample" table in the "commons" schema.
-And selects specific columns like ASIN, title, brand, description, estimated_price, brand_tokens, and image_ur1.
+And selects specific columns, like ASIN, title, brand, description, estimated_price, brand_tokens, and image_ur1.
 - It also computes the similarity between the provided embedding and the embedding stored in the database using the **APPROX_DOT_PRODUCT** function.
-- The query filters results based on the estimated_price falling within the provided range, the brand containing the specified value, and then sorts the results based on similarity in descending order.
+- The query filters results whose estimated_price falls within the provided range, and whose brand contains the specified value; it then sorts the results in order of descending similarity (i.e., the most similar results come first).
 - Finally, it limits the number of returned rows based on the provided limit parameter.

-To build this Query Lambda, query the collection made in step 2 by clicking on **Query this collection** and pasting the parameterized query above into the Rockset query editor.
+To finish building our Query Lambda, we query the collection made in step 2 by clicking on **Query this collection** and pasting the parameterized query above into the [Rockset query editor](https://console.rockset.com/query).

-### Frontend Overview
+### Step 5: Implement a Frontend and Backend

-The final step to create a web application includes implementing a frontend design using vanilla HTML,CSS and a bit of JavaScript along with backend implementation using Flask, a lightweight Pythonic web framework.
+The final step in creating our web application is implementing our frontend and backend.
+For our frontend, we use vanilla HTML, CSS, and a bit of JavaScript - alongside our backend, which uses Flask, a lightweight Pythonic web framework.

-The frontend [page](https://github.com/ankit1khare/rockset-vector-search/blob/main/templates/index.html) looks as shown below:
+The **frontend** [page](https://github.com/ankit1khare/rockset-vector-search/blob/main/templates/index.html) looks like this:

 ![frontend](../assets/use_cases/vector_search_based_recommender_system/image1.png)

-Let's break down the HTML file to understand its structure and components.
-The code provided consists of the following components:
+Let's break down the HTML file to understand its structure and components:

-1.  **HTML Structure:**
-    -  The basic structure of the webpage includes a sidebar, header, and product grid container.
+1. **HTML Structure:** - includes a sidebar, header, and product grid container.

-2.  **Sidebar:**
-    -  The sidebar contains search filters such as brands, min and max price, etc., and buttons for user interaction.
+2. **Sidebar:** - contains search filters such as brands, min and max price, etc., and buttons for user interaction.

-3.  **Product Grid Container:**
-    -  The container populates product cards dynamically using JavaScript to display product information i.e. image, title, description, and price.
+3. **Product Grid Container:** - populates product cards dynamically using JavaScript to display product information i.e. image, title, description, and price.

-4.  **JavaScript Functionality:**
-    -  It is needed to handle interactions such as toggling full descriptions, populating the recommendations, and clearing search form inputs.
+4. **JavaScript Functionality:** - handles interactions such as toggling full descriptions, populating the recommendations, and clearing search form inputs.

-5.  **CSS Styling:**
-    -  Implemented for responsive design to ensure optimal viewing on various devices and improve aesthetics.
+5. **CSS Styling:** - implemented for responsive design to ensure optimal viewing on various devices and improve aesthetics.

-Check out the full code behind this front-end [here](https://github.com/ankit1khare/rockset-vector-search/blob/main/templates/index.html).
+You can examine the code behind this front-end in full [here](https://github.com/ankit1khare/rockset-vector-search/blob/main/templates/index.html).

-### Backend Overview
+Now, let's turn to our **backend**.

-Flask makes creating web applications in Python easier by rendering the HTML and CSS files via single-line commands.
-You can check the backend code that Flask utilizes [here](https://github.com/ankit1khare/rockset-vector-search/blob/main/app.py).
+We've chosen Flask because [its backend code](https://github.com/ankit1khare/rockset-vector-search/blob/main/app.py) makes creating web applications in Python easier by rendering the HTML and CSS files via single-line commands.

-Initially, the Get method will be called and the HTML file will be rendered.
-As there will be no recommendation at this time, the basic structure of the page will be displayed on the browser.
-After this is executed, we can fill the form and submit it thereby utilizing the POST method to get some recommendations.
+Initially, the GET method will be called and the HTML file rendered.
+At this point, no recommendation will be made, so the basic structure of the page will display on the browser.
+After this is executed, we can fill in the form and submit it, thereby utilizing the POST method to get some recommendations.

-Let's dive into the main components of the code as we did for the front-end:
+Let's take a closer look at the main components of the backend code, the same way we did for our front-end:

 1. **Flask App Setup:**
     1. A Flask application named app is defined along with a route for both GET and POST requests at the root URL ("/").

 2. **Index function:**
     1. Function built to primarily handle both GET and POST requests.
     2. If it's a POST request:
         1. Extracts form data from the frontend.
         2. Calls a set of functions to process the input data and fetch recommended results from Rockset database.
         3. Fetches recommended product images by searching through all the product images saved in this [directory](https://github.com/ankit1khare/rockset-vector-search/tree/main/static).
         4. Renders the index.html template with the results.
     3. If it's a GET request:
         1. Renders the index.html template with the search form.

 ```python
 @app.route('/', methods=['GET', 'POST'])
 def index():
     if request.method == 'POST':